madMAx43v3r/mmx-node/README.md

 - Swap fee levels changed to: 0.05%, 0.25%, 1% and 5%
 - Using zstd compression for network traffic
 - NFT plot support (testing only)

+### Testnet12

+- Fixed Virtual Plots, they now win blocks at the expected rate.
+On TN11 it was ~20 times less.
+- Fixed block reward formula, average tx fee is subtracted from minimum reward again.